A coupled Kolmogorov-Arnold Network and Level-Set framework for evolving interfaces: Conclusion

 \section{Conclusion}

 A key motivation for employing Kolmogorov–Arnold Networks (KANs) in the present work is their ability to represent nonlinear mappings with significantly fewer trainable parameters than conventional multilayer perceptrons (MLPs).
 KANs construct multivariate functions through compositions of adaptive univariate functions, which has been shown to improve parameter efficiency and reduce redundancy compared to standard fully connected architectures.
 While KANs have been used for solving PDEs, the present work specifically demonstrates their relevance and superiority in handling moving boundary problems, with interface jump conditions.
 This overcomes the existing limitation on employing measurement data.
 Further, we show that the shallow networks with two hidden layers and tens of learnable parameters are sufficient, even without using measurement data, in contrast to physics-informed MLP-based formulations involving nearly a million trainable parameters.
+The KANLS methodology has a significant potential towards initiating further research in this field involving multi-phase physical systems.